truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/34-linked-discourses-on-absorption.md

 **(These six discourses should be told in full as the previous set.)**

 <!--pg-->
-### N 34.41--45 Five on Support and Subjects, Etc. *Ārammaṇamūlakagocarasuttādipañcaka*
+### SN 34.41--45 Five on Support and Subjects, Etc. *Ārammaṇamūlakagocarasuttādipañcaka*

 At Sāvatthī.